aakardwivedi/Data-Structure-Course/README.md

 # Data-Structure-
-A Repository for al the Programs I write for practicing
+A Repository for all the Programs I write for practicing